Flau'jae Johnson: Personal life

+Business interests

 Johnson is estimated to be one of the highest-earning college basketball players from name, image, and likeness (NIL) deals.
 She signed NIL deals with brands such as Puma, Meta, JBL, and Taco Bell.
 In December 2024, Johnson became the second college athlete to sign an NIL deal and receive an equity stake in women’s 3-on-3 basketball league Unrivaled.
+She was also part of "The Future is Unrivaled Class of 2025".

+In popular culture

 Johnson was featured on The Money Game: LSU, a six-part NIL-focused docuseries by Prime Video that followed her, Jayden Daniels, Angel Reese, Livvy Dunne, Alia Armstrong, and Trace Young through LSU's 2023–24 sports season.
 The series was nominated for Outstanding Documentary Series (Serialized) at the 46th Sports Emmy Awards.

 In March 2025, ESPN+ announced a second season of their docuseries, Full Court Press would premiere in May 2025.
 The series (from Peyton Manning's Omaha Productions and Words & Pictures) followed Johnson, Notre Dame's Hannah Hidalgo, and USC's Kiki Iriafen throughout their 2024–25 NCAA basketball season and postseason.